SantiagoMaya10/ppi_dai_MAYAls/README.md

 ## Contribution

 We welcome contributions and feedback from the community!
-If you have suggestions for topics, code improvements, or exercises, feel free to open an issue or submit a pull request.
-Together, we can create valuable resources for aspiring and experienced software developers alike.
+If you have suggestions for features, bug fixes, or anything else, feel free to open an issue or submit a pull request.
+Together, we can create a great app to help tourists in Medellín.

 If you want to contribute economically it'd be highly appreciated: This is my [Patreon](https://patreon.com/user?u=122587768&utm_medium=unknown&utm_source=join_link&utm_campaign=creatorshare_creator&utm_content=copyLink) page.